svicario/phyloH/README.md

 With Complements to: [ETE2 python library](http://pythonhosted.org/ete2/),[iTOL (Interactive Tree of Life)](http://itol.embl.de/), [Python API for the Interactive Tree of Life ](https://github.com/albertyw/itol-api), [numpy](http://www.numpy.org/),[scipy](http://www.scipy.org/), [Biopython](http://biopython.org/wiki/Main_Page)
 ###RUNNING FROM COMMAND LINE
-python esecutorePhyloH5.py [-option] [value]
+python esecutorePhyloHPandas.py [-option] [value]

-option -f  -s, -g, -r are mandatory
+option -s, -r  are mandatory
+if -G 0 then also -f -g are mandatory
+-H is read only if -G 1
+-M is read only if -G 1 and -H different from zero

 to obtain the help call
-"python esecutorePhyloH9.py"
+"python esecutorePhyloHPandas.py"

      -f filename        Use this file as the phylogeny file [phylo].